pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 In some cases, where malformed datums are expected to happen occasionally, they can be “swallowed” (e.g. marked as successful using `transform.accept_return_codes` or written out to a “failed_datums” directory and handled within user code).
 This would simply require the necessary updates to the user code and pipeline config as described above.
 For cases where your code detects bad input data, a "dead letter queue" design pattern may be needed.
 Many MLDM developers use a special directory in each output repo for "bad data" and pipelines with globs for detecting bad data direct that data for automated and manual intervention.

 If a few files as part of the input commit are causing the failure, they can simply be removed from the HEAD commit with `start commit`, `delete file`, `finish commit`.
 The files can also be corrected in this manner as well.
-This method is similar to a revert in Git -- the “bad” data will still live in the older commits in Pachyderm, but will not be part of the HEAD commit and therefore not processed by the pipeline.
+This method is similar to a revert in Git -- the “bad” data will still live in the older commits in MLDM, but will not be part of the HEAD commit and therefore not processed by the pipeline.

 ### System-level Failures